elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - Is it my choice?
-Attack; I will defend myself.
+If attacked, I will defend myself.

 - {:.sp} Parliamentarian.

-- The Republic is hoping to find in you a submissive and devoted son.
+- The Republic was hoping to find in you a submissive and devoted son.

 - {:.sp} Toussaint.